 All international students studying for more than 6 months in BC are required to have basic medical coverage.
 This medical coverage is issued through the government of British Columbia and is called the Medical Services Plan (MSP).

 MSP covers the cost of any medically required service provided by a physician enrolled with MSP.
 There is a monthly fee for this coverage and it is billed to you directly by the government.
-Currently, the cost is $37.50 CAD per month for a single individual.
-Effective January 1st 2020, the total cost of MSP will go up to $75 per month, per student.
+The total cost of MSP is $75 per month, per student.
 You can apply for MSP coverage online or by mail.
 You will be required to submit a scan of your study permit for the MSP application.

 This extended coverage plan covers things that are not covered by the MSP, such as ambulance fee, vision care, dental care and prescription drugs.
-Full-time students registered in a Fall semester are automatically enrolled in the Student Health and Dental plan for $250 per year, charged as part of the tuition fees.
+Students registered in 6 credits or more in a Fall semester are automatically enrolled in the Student Health and Dental plan for $250 per year, charged as part of the tuition fees.
 The insurance period begins on September 1 and ends on August 31 of the following year.

 If you start your studies in a Winter semester, you can opt-in to the coverage during the last two weeks of January.
 See the individual enrollment options here.

 For more details about this insurance plan and what it covers, visit the DSU website.

 Seeking medical support in a new country can be challenging.
 Generally, international students go to either a walk-in clinic or a hospital (Emergency Room) when they require a medical attention.
 See the chart below to find out when you should go to a clinic or a hospital.

 Bring your MSP card or Private Insurance Card.
 If you have a private insurance, you may need to pay any fees in advance and submit a claim for reimbursement.
 If you do not have a medical insurance coverage, you will be required to pay for medical services in FULL out of pocket.